huddx01/fireface-control/README.md

 - `snd-fireface-ctl-service` must be built and installed manually from https://github.com/alsa-project/snd-firewire-ctl-services/. `snd-fireface-ctl-service` binary must be available (it is launched automatically and doesn't need to be started manually)
 - `mentat` (https://github.com/jean-emmanuel/mentat/) must be installed as well
-- `alsactl` service should be disabled to avoid conflicts (https://github.com/alsa-project/snd-firewire-ctl-services/issues/9)
+- `alsactl` service should be disabled to avoid conflicts (see https://github.com/alsa-project/snd-firewire-ctl-services/issues/9).
+Running `sudo systemctl mask alsa-restore.service` should do.

 The web application requires firefox or chromium to work, it's designed for desktop use (high-res tablets may work).